WebWithAman/Animated-Cartoon-Portfolio/README.md

 # Animated-Cartoon-Website
-This is a Simple Animated Cartoon Portfolio Website Created Using Html, CSS and Simple JS.
+This is a Simple Animated Cartoon Responsive Portfolio Website Created Using Html, CSS and Simple JS.